Arthritis in Pets

 Treatment of Pet Arthritis

 Your Johnston vet may recommend weight loss and gentle exercise to help reduce symptoms of arthritis.
 A number of medications have been developed by veterinary drug manufacturers to treat arthritis pain and stiffness.
-Cortisone injections may be administered for severe inflammation.
+Monoclonal antibody injections may be administered for discomfort.
 Nutritional supplements may be recommended to reduce discomfort and improve mobility.

 Make Rush Animal Care Clinic Your Veterinarian in Johnston, IA